Usman-emtee/Incident-Handlers-Journal/README.md

 # Incident Handler’s Journal

 ## Overview
 This repository presents an incident handler’s journal from a cybersecurity training course, documenting hands-on exercises in incident detection and response.
 As an aspiring security analyst, I analyzed ransomware and malicious file incidents, used tools like Wireshark, tcpdump, and VirusTotal, and applied NIST CSF principles.
-Python scripts summarize incident data, reflecting my skills in problem-solving and protecting organizations from digital threats, with a focus on web-related incidents like phishing.
+Reflecting my skills in problem-solving and protecting organizations from digital threats, with a focus on web-related incidents like phishing.

 ## Objectives
 - Document and analyze cybersecurity incidents from a course journal.